chrisschaffner/graphicalInterfaceForGrammars/README.md

 <li>Paste grammar</li>
 <p>This allows you to paste the grammar values you copied</p>
 <li>Example grammar</li>
-<p>This allows you to insert an examplatory grammar for testing purposes</p>
+<p>This allows you to insert an exemplary grammar for testing purposes</p>
 </ol>

 <h1 id="aboutAutomatonButtons">Automaton Buttons</h1>